Boost your blog writing with these 5…ahem…8 free toolsBy Agility PR Solutions on July 13th, 2017 | 1 Comment

 Finding a way to concisely summarize the contents of your article, whilst keeping your keywords in mind, can be a difficult task.
 Creating clickbait is considered a big no-no, and a title that’s too long and technical is…well…unappealing.

 Awesome Titles takes your keyword and does all of the thinking for you, producing nearly 700 results to cherry-pick from.

 Like any generator there will be ideas that just don’t make sense, but it’s a great starting point when hunting for the perfect headline for your blog post.

-What are your favourite productivity tools?
+What are your favorite blog writing tools?
 Do you have any suggestions for the list?
-Let us know in the comments below!
+Let us know in the comments below.